THE LIVE MIDDLE SCHOOL ELA EXPERIENCE IS HERE!

 ...and finally, start teaching literary analysis and narratives that you love.

-Unlock all five workshops to set you up for your most successful year in middle school ELA for ONLY $1,323 $127
+Unlock the LIVE ELA experience and get access to all five workshops to set you up for your most successful year in middle school ELA for ONLY $1,420 $97

 But it seems like a logistical nightmare.